 And as we go through this, I’ll share a general workflow pattern.

 First, we need to understand that shot matching is a very ‘whole brain’ activity

-And that means while I can give you logical rules, in the end it’s also a creative judgement as to when two shots actually match each other.
+And that means while I can give you logical rules, in the end, it’s also a creative judgment as to when two shots actually match each other.
 Yes, I can (and will) give you rules on how to start your shot matching process.
 But finishing it?
-That’s a judgement call.
+That’s a judgment call.
 In this Insight notice my workflow when starting to shot match:

 • Move on to Saturation and use the Vectorscope to match ‘colorfulness’.